invisibleacropolis-ops/NagaKang/docs/step6_mixer_kickoff.md

   assignment, and solo propagation.
 When any strip or subgroup enters solo, the graph constrains processing to the highlighted paths, matching the workflow described in README §6.
+- Nested subgroup routing lets engineers layer buses (e.g., drums → band → master) while keeping inserts and fader logic intact.
+Each subgroup now tracks a `MeterReading` so the GUI and QA dashboards can surface peak/RMS information without reprocessing buffers.
+- `MixerGraph.channel_groups` exposes the channel → subgroup mapping so
+  UI layers can reflect routing assignments, and `MixerGraph.subgroup_meters` returns the latest meter snapshot for display.

+## Kivy Mixer Mock Binding

+- Authored `docs/step6_mixer_kivy_mock.py`, introducing
+  `MixerBoardAdapter` and `MixerStripWidget` prototypes that translate `MixerGraph` state (faders, subgroup meters, send assignments) into a touch-friendly strip model.
+- The demo graph inside the mock exercises the new reverb/delay return buses and nested routing so UI contributors can see the expected data flow while the full Kivy implementation comes together.
+- The adapter uses the new subgroup metering API to feed peak/RMS values directly into `NumericProperty` fields, establishing the pattern Kivy contributors will follow for the production mixer layout.

 ## Kivy Mixer Layout Strategy